-As much as I love the influx of technology and how I can have my food shopping delivered at the push of a button or find out who crossed paths with me that day (although I still find this a bit weird folks at Happn) it doesn’t mean I let technology dictate every aspect of my life.
-As a society we’re constantly looking for ways to make everything…simpler, faster, easier…and that’s what dating apps do, but the ways of old, they haven’t gone anywhere Melissa, they just don’t have big marketing budgets.
+As much as I love the influx of technology and how I can have my food shopping delivered at the push of a button or find out who crossed paths with me that day (although I still find this a tiny bit weird Happn) it doesn’t mean I let technology dictate every aspect of my life.
+As a society we’re constantly looking for ways to make everything simpler, faster and easier and that’s what dating apps do.
+However, if you don’t like it Melissa, the traditional ways of old haven’t actually gone anywhere – they just don’t have the same marketing budgets.

 I was recently paid to review an award-winning dating site.
 I signed up, I did a search, I promptly sent them their money back.
 Why?
 Because despite the site’s popularity and despite the fact I live in a major UK city, there must’ve been about four people on the site who lived within 100 miles of me.
-So Melissa you’re not the only one sick of ‘modern dating’, in fact I would go as far as to say that most dating sites are filled with fake profiles to boost the numbers.
+So Melissa it seems you’re not the only one sick of ‘modern dating’.
 So where is everyone?
 They’re all gathered in that little place we forgot about – ‘offline’.

-Online dating has earned its place in the world, a nuisance to many but the source of success for countless others.
-However, no matter how many people you find online, there will always be more people offline and this is where my problem lies – no one has to accept these so called modern dating traditions if they don’t want to.
+Online dating has earned its place in the world and I applaud it, a nuisance to many but the source of success for countless others.
+However, no matter how many people you find online, there will always be more people offline and this is where my problem with Melissa’s statements lie – no one has to accept these so called modern dating traditions if they don’t want to.

 So why do I still love dating?
-Because my attitude changed.
+Because my attitude has changed.
 I’ll say it one more time – Tinder is not the only way to meet someone.
 I’m a big believer in not necessarily looking for someone, but putting yourself in situations where you might meet someone.
 For example, a friend of mine went to a night class in the city – Italian cooking for beginners.
-He went to that class to learn and to have fun but as a singleton what he actually did was inadvertently put himself in a situation where he might meet someone.
-If you do something where your sole purpose is to meet someone and then you don’t have success, that’s when you start to beat yourself up and hate the dating world.
-He left that final class with a homemade Carbonara and a future fiancé
+He went to that class to learn and to have fun but as a singleton what he actually did was inadvertently put himself in a situation where he might just meet someone.
+If you do something where your sole purpose is to meet someone and then you don’t have success, that’s when you start to beat yourself up and hate the world of dating.
+He left that final class with a homemade Carbonara and a future fiancé.